Mohammed Ben Sulayem: why FIA president's controversial reign has enraged F1 drivers

 March 2024

-The first claim, initially reported by the BBC, concerned the Saudi Arabian Grand Prix where Fernando Alonso served a five-second penalty during a pitstop.
-While waiting for the time to elapse, a mechanic pushed a rear jack onto the back of the car.
-This was flagged by Mercedes and deemed to have breached a rule that prevents work being carried out during a penalty.
+The first claim concerned the Saudi Arabian Grand Prix where Fernando Alonso served a five-second penalty in the ahead of his pitstop.
+During this time, a mechanic pushed a rear jack onto the back of the car, which was deemed to have breached a rule that prevents work being carried out on a carwhile a penalty is being served.
 As a result, a further 10sec penalty was applied at the end of the race.

 Aston Martin also appealed, offering evidence that the rules were not clear, and of other drivers going unpunished when the rear jack had touched their cars while serving penalties.
 Alonso’s 10-second penalty was overturned.